lukaszkukla/quanapp/README.md

 * peer community on [code institute](codeinstitute.com) slack channel

 * kasia_ci from [code institute](codeinstitute.com) - for keeping up the spirit and leading weekly standups

+* [jeff](https://stackoverflow.com/users/353278/jeff) - for the moder version of Fisher-Yates shuffle algorithm
 \
 &nbsp;
 [back to top](#table-of-contents)